Italy-Adriacost

 Eichelhäher, Eurasian jay (Garrulus glandarius)

 Then around noon via Latisana and Brussa to a birdwatching tower along the Canale Canadare.
-On the way I suddenly discovered the first sacred ibises next to the road.
+On the way, I suddenly discovered the first sacred ibises next to the road.
 After I had searched a lot on the internet, I realized that they are not that rare.
 They are all likely to be traced back to various captivity settings.
 The first were probably held captive in France in 1970.
-In the meantime, they have already been sighted from the Netherlands to Bavaria and down to the Adriatic and Mediterranean coasts.
+Meanwhile, they have already been sighted from the Netherlands to Bavaria and down to the Adriatic and Mediterranean coasts.
 Further below the village of Brussa there is an unspecified reserve called "Vallevecchia Natura Nuova".
 Before driving on to the Adriatic Sea, turn right at the first opportunity onto a non-asphalted path.
-You drive to the end, there a parking and go for a walk.
-Along a lake there is suddenly a large observation tower with a view over the entire lake.
+You drive to the end, there is a parking, and go for a walk.
+Along a lake, there is suddenly a large observation tower with a view over the entire lake.
 Many species of ducks, grebes and marsh harriers can be found here at this time.

-In the evening then on a camper place for a cozy night.
+In the evening, then on a camper place for a cosy night.
 This is just behind the dunes behind the Adriatic Sea.
-You can stand here for free out of season.
-Outside of the tourist season, it is also pleasantly quiet here.
+You can stand here for free because not current.
+Outside the tourist season, it is also pleasantly quiet here.

 African sacred ibis (Threskiornis aethiopicus)